chrillux/spinnaker-navigator-extension/README.md

    - In Firefox: Navigate to `about:addons`, find the Spinnaker Navigator extension, and click **Preferences**.
    - In Chrome: Go to `chrome://extensions/`, find the extension, and click **Details** → **Extension Options**.
 2. Enter your Spinnaker domain (e.g., `https://spinnaker.example.com`) and save.
+3. Update manifest.json content_scripts and host_permissions domain to point to your spinnaker domain, e.g "*://spinnaker.example.com/*"
-3. Navigate to your Spinnaker instance.
-The navigation arrows will appear on application pages (e.g., `/executions`).
+4. Navigate to your Spinnaker instance.
+The navigation arrows will appear on project -> application pages (e.g., `/executions`).

 ## Development